Keynote Talks

 Time: 11:00 am to 12:00 noon.
 Wednesday, 24.09.2025

-Diffusion models have transformed text-to-image generation, but challenges remain in fairness, representativeness, and user control.
+Abstract: Diffusion models have transformed text-to-image generation, but challenges remain in fairness, representativeness, and user control.
 In this talk, we present some of our efforts that address these critical gaps.
 We begin by examining the demographic and geographic biases in popular generative models, showing over-representation of certain regions and attributes.
 To mitigate the biases in generative models, we propose distribution-guided debiasing methods that align outputs with desired attribute distributions without retraining, enabling fairer and more inclusive generations.
 Beyond fairness, we introduce fine-grained control mechanisms, enabling precise attribute editing and identity preservation, bridging realism with user-driven customization.
 We extend controllability to spatial reasoning with affordance-aware text-guided human placement, ensuring semantically plausible compositions, while the proposed zero-shot, depth-aware editing enables realistic scene modifications without additional supervision.
 We hope these contributions help in making the generative models that are equitable, transparent, and highly controllable for real-world applications.

 Alex Kolesnikov